How to Become a Licensed Counselor in Utah

 How Do I Become a Professional Counselor in Utah?

 Whether you’ve always been a great listener, you have a knack for giving good advice or you simply feel the need to form a career around empowering and helping other people, counseling could be the answer.
-Utah’s education and health industry grows more than 2% each year, according to the Utah Department of Workforce Services, and with a blossoming counseling industry, it’s a great state to study and practice.
+Utah’s substance abuse, mental health, and behavioral disorder counseling sector grows almost 4% each year, according to the Utah Department of Workforce Services, and with a blossoming counseling industry, it’s a great state to study and practice

 What Are the Requirements to Become a Counselor in Utah?

 To become a substance abuse counselor, you need only obtain an associate’s or bachelor’s degree in counseling.
 However, if your ultimate goal is to practice independently, you will want to obtain Clinical Mental Health Counselor education and training.
 This requires a master’s or doctorate degree in the field of counseling, and the program should be accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This program will likely consist of 60 semester hours and will cover topics such as social and cultural diversity, human growth and development, various mental disorders, etc.

 |Education Requirements||Education Length||Available Programs|

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|